Chen-XueWen/AutoSurveyClaw/README.md

 **[LATEST UPDATE] RUN USING GEMMA4:E4B MODEL (CAN RUN ON LESS THAN 16GB VRAM ) and COMPATIBLE WITH OPENCLAW (RECOMMENDED USAGE\*) AS SEEN IN THE SCREENSHOT BELOW**

-See config.yaml for configuration and the output in artifacts and demo folder.
+See config.yaml for configuration and the output in **artifacts and demo folder**.

 <p align="center">
   <img src="image/telegram_openclaw.png" alt="AutoSurveyClaw mascot" width="49%" />